cloudmesh/cloudmesh-redshift/README.md

 `cms redshift runquery db awsuser AWSPass321 cl3.ced9iqbk50ks.us-west-2.redshift.amazonaws.com 5439 --querytext='"select empname from emp where empid=20;

 ## Suggested security levels

+As mentioned above, there are typically 3 levels to the interface

+* Admin level
+* Power user level
+* User level

+Security for these APIs can be granted accordingly.

 For most of the Cluster operations and DDL (Schema operations), it is suggested that the swagger API would have some "admin" level security.